Josh-Ness/StatTrack/README.md

 After data is loaded into a DataFrame, it is sent to a custom function that sends it as a parquet file to the desired location within Microsoft Azure Blob Storage.
 This function uses a buffer to send the file without ever having to use local storage.

+Python scripts used for ingestion can be found at src/ingestion

 ## Transformation
 StatTrack uses Azure Functions to bridge ingestion and blob storage to the next step, transformation.
 Immedietly after new data is saved to the blob storage via the ingestion scripts, it is detected by BlobTrigger functions within an Azure Function App.
 These trigger functions load the parquet files into a DataFrame.
 Once loaded, a custom function is called that crafts a SQL BULKINSERT function based off of the DataFrame's column names, hence the reason for renaming them previously.
 The trigger function then connects to StatTrack's database and uses the crafted query to insert new data into the staging tables of the database.